ccyrene/e2e-data-streaming/README.md

 - Monitor Kafka and Spark metrics using the Control Center.
 - Review Airflow DAG execution status and logs in its web interface.
-- Scale Spark workers by adjusting the configuration in `docker-compose.yml`.
+- Scale Spark workers by adjusting the configuration in `docker-compose.yml`

 ---

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE)